×

 food+love

+We may consider LOVE as the ultimate nourishment for our whole selves.
+Food, of course, is the fuel for our physical existence.
+Alongside air and water food is something we cannot survive without.
 However the dynamic dance between food and love is not always as straightforward as this, though I would like to think it should be, or perhaps at least could be.
 Though if you have ever struggled with this intricate dyamic, you know…

 There is a shadow side of Food + Love.

 Brené Brown defines guilt as “I did something bad / wrong” and shame as “I am bad / there’s something wrong with me“.
-Look at this definition, we may realise how counterproductive it is to attach feelings of guilt to what we are eating, and if we go down the shame route, we are all of a sudden skating on thin ice…
+Looking at this definition, we may realise how counterproductive it is to attach feelings of guilt to what we are eating, and if we go down the shame route, we are all of a sudden skating on thin ice…

-How did we get here??
 When did we end up with this kind of thought pattern?

-After that one cookie, I’d usually end up having another one and then most of the package because at that point I had moved from feeling guilty about having one into a state of shame.“I’m useless so I may as well keep eating…”
+After that one cookie, I’d usually end up having another one and then most of the package because at that point I had moved from feeling guilty about having one into a state of shame.“I’m useless so I may as well keep eating…” That tyical f*ck it attitude that keeps us stuck in the Diet-Restrict-Binge-Cycle.

 Is it possible to break the cycle of using food as substitute for love and arrive at a place where food becomes part of self-love?